-Never before has the food and drink industry adapted and innovated so swiftly to keep the nation fed.
+Never before has the Scottish food and drink industry adapted and innovated so swiftly to keep the nation fed.
 Key to this response is a highly skilled workforce that have developed new skills, implemented new technologies, adapted to new working patterns and found solutions to the many problems that arose.
 The food and drink industry has shown great resilience throughout and continues to move forward and thrive into the future.

-Skills Development Scotland and FDF Scotland on behalf of the Scotland Food & Drink Partnership have produced a new series of case studies.
+Skills Development Scotland and FDF Scotland on behalf of the Scotland Food & Drink Partnership have produced a series of case studies.
 These illustrate how industry has responded to disruptors and how building a skilled workforce can make your businesses more resilient for the future.

 We would be delighted to gain any feedback from employers on the challenges they have been facing and how skills and people have helped you through recent challenges.
 Please send any feedback to email@example.com.

 Find out more about the range of employer support available through FindBusinessSupport.gov.scot, including help and advice for those affected by the coronavirus pandemic.